-The licensed area is classified as Class B meaning that shellfish may be placed on the market for human consumption only after treatment in a purification centre or after relaying so as to meet the health standards for live bivalve molluscs laid down in the EC Regulation on food safety (Regulation (EC) No 853/2004).
-This indicates faecal contamination in this shellfish area.
+The licensed areas within the designated areas for Mussels are classified as Class A meaning that live bivalve molluscs may be collected for direct human consumption and meet the health standards for live bivalve molluscs laid down in the EC Regulation on food safety (Regulation (EC) No 853/2004).
+However, this is a seasonal classification and it reverts to Class B from the 1st of July to the 30th of November, meaning that shellfish may be placed on the market for human consumption only after treatment in a purification centre or after relaying so as to meet the health standards.
 However, this shellfish area is in compliance with the shellfish guideline value for faecal coliforms as noted above.